LeapBeyond/terraform-user-provision/README.md

 The specific intention of the illustrated solution here is to disconnect definition and storage of the user public keys and other startup assets from the definition of the instance itself.

+Be aware when reading this that this is not illustrating a general-purpose user management solution - the set of users is fixed at the time of instance deployment, and there's no mechanism for adding and removing users subsequent to that point.
+In part this is driven by a philosophy of the hosts being ephemeral and discarded and rebuilt rather than being updated.

 There are three sub-projects here, separating out the different "layers" in a simulation of a more complete solution:

  - `bootstrap` is used to setup a VPC and subnet to place the instance in, and an S3 bucket used to hold provisioning materials.
 In a "real" solution this is likely to seldom change, and for the deployed assets to have very long life spans;